ntwieneke/fantasy_sportsball/spark_setup_osx.md

 3. You will also need py4j to allow Python to access Java objects (necessary to run Pyspark).
 To install py4j, you can run `pip install py4j` in Terminal

-3. Unzip spark-2.0.2-bin-hadoop2.7.tgz, you can do this by running `gunzip ~/Downloads/spark-2.0.2-bin-hadoop2.7.tgz` in Terminal

-4. Move Spark to somewhere in your PATH, such as /usr/local/Cellar, you can do this with the command `mv ~/Downloads/spark-2.0.2-bin-hadoop2.7 /usr/local/Cellar`
+3. Unzip spark-2.0.2-bin-hadoop2.7.tgz and move it to Move Spark to somewhere in your PATH, you can do this by running `tar zxvf ~/Downloads/spark-2.0.2-bin-hadoop2.7.tgz /usr/local/Cellar` in Terminal

-5. Now that you have the prebuilt Spark setup, make sure that the spark shell itself works.
+4. Now that you have the prebuilt Spark setup, make sure that the spark shell itself works.
 To do this run `/usr/local/Cellar/spark-2.0.2-bin-hadoop2.7/bin/pyspark ` in Terminal

    If this is successful, you should see "Welcome to Pyspark"